Sunday, February 10, 2008

 The chapter has called the Senator's action, the "ultimate betrayal" since apparently, a vote for anyone but Hillary is beyond their sensibilities.

-In fairness, the NOW national organization has officially disavowed this insipid press release, but even that might not blunt the near-term reputation damage -- compliments of its New York chapter.
+In fairness, the NOW national organization has officially disavowed this insipid press release, but even that might not blunt the near-term damage to its reputation-- compliments of the New York chapter.

 Saturday, January 26, 2008

-but I do not understand why Senator Obama highlights relatively innocuous aspects of Hillary Clinton's history like service on Walmart's board (is that a crime?) when there is so much else to choose from.
+Why does Senator Obama highlight aspects of Hillary Clinton's history like service on Walmart's board (is that a crime?) when there is so much else to choose from.

-Ms. Clinton later made preposterous statements to the press about a "vast right wing conspiracy" when asked about her husband's peccadilloes which were already well chronicled.
+In 1992 Ms. Clinton insulted many American women who choose to stay home and raise their children (remember the "bake cookies" comment?).
+Then we learned about her involvement in FileGate and TravelGate.
+Later Ms. Clinton made preposterous statements to the press about a "vast right wing conspiracy" when asked about her husband's peccadilloes which were already chronicled.
 One could go on and on.

 Wednesday, January 23, 2008

-Some have criticized Mr. Clinton's bare-knuckled comments to promote his wife's candidacy as "un-presidential" and ask what happened to ex-Presidents and a long tradition of a muted retirement.
+Some criticized Mr. Clinton's bare-knuckled comments to promote his wife's candidacy as "un-presidential".
+It is true that there used to be an ex-Presidents tradition of leading a more muted life after leaving office.

-I've long been enamored with Mr. Clinton's intelligence, his command of complex issues and I believe he cares about the average citizen.
-He's also a fine speaker, gifted politician and a Dem with some fiscal moorings.
-After all, we haven't seen a surplus since Bill Clinton left the White House.
-His peccadilloes aside, one must give him some credit for those balanced budgets.
+I'm enamored with Mr. Clinton's intelligence, his command of complex issues and I believe he cares about the average citizen.
+He's also a fine speaker, gifted politician and a Democrat with some fiscal moorings.
+After all, we haven't seen a budget surplus since Bill Clinton left the White House.
+His peccadilloes aside, one must give him some credit for those balanced budgets

-On the other hand, he used the Oval Office like a sex parlor, deceived the American people about it, lied under oath, rented the Lincoln bedroom, pardoned billionaire tax cheat Mark Rich and one could go on.
-How consistently did he behave in a "presidential" manner while in office?
+On the other hand, he used the Oval Office like a sex parlor, deceived the American people about it, lied under oath, rented out the Lincoln bedroom, pardoned billionaire tax cheat Mark Rich and one could go on.

 Thursday, January 10, 2008